kaustubhhakim/atmodeller/docs/about.rst

 About
 =====

-*Atmodeller* is a Python package that leverages `JAX <https://docs.jax.dev/en/latest/>`_ to compute the partitioning of volatiles between a planetary atmosphere and its rocky interior.
+*Atmodeller* is a Python package for thermochemical equilibrium modeling of planetary interiors and atmospheres, built on `JAX <https://docs.jax.dev/en/latest/>`_.
 It is released under `The GNU General Public License v3.0 or later <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 Community development is strongly encouraged.
 If you use *Atmodeller* in your research, let us know---we'd be happy to include your work in the :ref:`Used In <UsedInFile>` section.

 Citation
 --------